NRIs Rights For Tenant Eviction

 NRIs settled abroad commonly rent out their properties in India.
 It is also considered as a convenient way to have a stable source of income by a lot of NRIs.
 But sometimes, this gives rise to conflicts and disputes regarding tenancy.
-We, at Raj & Kanwar Legal Advisors, cater to the NRI community in diverse legal matters regarding tenant eviction.

 According to Indian rental laws, an NRI landlord has the rights to evict tenants provided there is a legitimate and justified reason.
 State governments in India have implemented the Rent Control Acts to provide regulated laws for rented properties as well as tenant evictions.
 The important thing to keep in mind is that tenancy laws vary from state to state.
 Thus, one needs to check the jurisdiction under which the property falls.

 Some of the common grounds on which NRIs can evict tenants in India are:-

 - When an NRI returns to the country and wants the premises for his own use, either for a residential or commercial purpose; then the tenant can be asked to vacate the property

 - When it has been established that a property requires maintenance/repairs and it can’t be done without evicting the tenant.

 - When a property needs to be demolished for construction purposes either by the owner or a third party.

 - When a tenant is using the property for the purpose other than that mentioned in the agreement or for any illegal/unethical purpose.

 - When a tenant has not occupied the premises for a considerably long time.

 - When there is non-payment of rent beyond 15 days from the scheduled date and there is no justified reason for it.